 The conditions at the home in the Kangemi slum on the west side of Nairobi, have improved and they are also employing more staff to care for the children, including several housemothers and a nurse to help in the total care of the children.
 Classrooms and dormitories have been repainted, however the conditions remain very basic.
 Water is often rationed, even in Nairobi, causing huge problems – for cooking and drinking it is bought at high cost, but washing and cleaning have to wait!

-They have acquired a large piece of land nearby which will be their eventual home and have plans for the development of the site to provide dormitories, dining areas, theatre, offices and school.
+They have acquired a large piece of land nearby which will be their eventual home and have plans for the development of the site to provide dormitories, dining areas, a theatre, offices and a school.